Manish-Giri/Complete-Rails/readme.md

-# Complete Ruby on Rails Developer Course
+# Complete Ruby on Rails

-This repo contains everything from the Complete RoR Developer Course on Udemy.
+This repo contains everything from the [Complete RoR Developer Course](https://www.udemy.com/the-complete-ruby-on-rails-developer-course) on Udemy.

 Cheers :)